Matrix / Layout Annotation

 3. Automatic Annotation Algorithm

-Located in keyboard-geometry.ts, this function computes the center of a key in layout coordinate space.
-For an unrotated 1u key at position (x, y), the center is simply (x + 0.5, y + 0.5).
+Center calculation.
+For each regular key (non-ghost, non-decal), getKeyCenter (in keyboard-geometry.ts) computes the key's center in layout coordinate space.
+For an unrotated 1u key at (x, y) the center is (x + 0.5, y + 0.5).
+For rotated keys the function applies the full 2D rotation transform around (rotation_x, rotation_y):

-1. centerX = key.x + key.width / 2
+centerX = key.x + key.width / 2

 centerY = key.y + key.height / 2